The isnan() function is under the math library, so to use this function, we first have to import the isnan() function.

 Output

-In this program, we have imported the math library, and then we have checked the output of the isnan() function using various input.
+In this program, we imported the math library, and then we checked the output of the isnan() function using various inputs.

-We have checked output for integer, float, and negative numbers, respectively; for all these cases, the output is False.
-Then we have checked output for nan, here the output is True because nan is not a number.
+We have checked the output for integer, float, and negative numbers, respectively; for all these cases, the output is False.
+Then we checked the output for nan; here, the output is True because nan is not a number.

 Output